ubports/docs.ubports.com/sdk/apps/qml/QtQml/ListModel.rst

 fixed and can be different between elements.

-The dynamicRoles property must be set before any data is added to the `ListModel </sdk/apps/qml/QtQml/ListModel/>`__, and must be set from the main thread.
+The dynamicRoles property must be set before any data is added to the :ref:`ListModel <sdk_qtqml_listmodel>`, and must be set from the main thread.

-A `ListModel </sdk/apps/qml/QtQml/ListModel/>`__ that has data statically defined (via the
-`ListElement </sdk/apps/qml/QtQml/ListElement/>`__ QML syntax) cannot have the dynamicRoles property enabled.
+A :ref:`ListModel <sdk_qtqml_listmodel>` that has data statically defined (via the :ref:`ListElement <sdk_qtqml_listelement>` QML syntax) cannot have the dynamicRoles property enabled.

-There is a significant performance cost to using a `ListModel </sdk/apps/qml/QtQml/ListModel/>`__ with dynamic roles enabled.
+There is a significant performance cost to using a :ref:`ListModel <sdk_qtqml_listmodel>` with dynamic roles enabled.
 The cost varies from platform to platform but is typically somewhere between 4-6x slower than using static role types.

 Due to the performance cost of using dynamic roles, they are disabled by default.